Stationary-Complete Spacetimes with non-standard splittings and pre-Randers metrics: Applications of the pre-Randers/ -spacetimes correspondence

 Our aim in this section is to give another application of the correspondence between \som-spacetimes and pre-Randers metrics on a physically relevant situation.
 Concretely, we will obtain a result on connectivity by magnetic geodesics and existence of periodic orbits.

 Let $S$ be a manifold and $\pi:TS\rightarrow S$ the canonical projection from the tangent bundle to $S$.
-A pair $(\mathfrak{g},\Omega)$, where $\mathfrak{g}$ and $\Omega$ are, respectively, a Riemannian metric and a closed $2$-form on $S$, will be called a {\em magnetic structure} on $S$.
+A pair $(\mathfrak{g},\Omega)$, where $\mathfrak{g}$ is a Riemannian metric and $\Omega=-d\omega$ is an exact $2$-form on $S$, will be called a {\em magnetic structure} on $S$.
 We will define a {\em magnetic geodesic} associated with the magnetic structure as a curve $\gamma$ satisfying